b92c/b92c/README.md

 ## Public information 💡

-I am a software engineer with a strong focus on building REST APIs.
+I am a software engineer with a strong focus on backend development.
 My expertise revolves around using PHP with pure object-oriented programming, often employing architectural patterns like Hexagonal, CQRS, or utilizing frameworks such as Laravel.
 Additionally, I have extensive experience in designing and constructing microservices in Go, following Event-Driven Architecture and REST principles while adhering to best development practices.

 My development philosophy emphasizes Test-Driven Development (TDD) and the implementation of design patterns.
 I am also well-versed in application monitoring, utilizing tools like DataDog and GrayLog.
 Moreover, I possess a deep understanding of Continuous Integration and Continuous Deployment (CI/CD) pipelines, with proficiency in Jenkins.